 Retirement Planning | Tips & Tools for Financial Health

 Boasting abundant mountain vistas, proximity to beautiful lakes, low cost of living and small-town atmosphere, Central Virginia and its surrounds rank high on the list of “Great Places to Retire.”
 But while finding an appealing place to enjoy post-career years may be easy, for many the task of preparing for and surviving retirement financially is daunting.
-No two financial situations are identical, as there are people who are planning their home loans, mortgage services, etc., so there can be no one piece of advice that applies universally.
-As a starter, though, we’ve asked a couple of retirement planners from the area to weigh in on some of the most significant retirement planning issues, see this to learn more!
+No two financial situations are identical, so there can be no one piece of advice that applies universally.
+As a starter, though, we’ve asked a couple of retirement planners from the area to weigh in on some of the most significant retirement planning issues.

 Three-Phase Retirement Planning

 “For that extended period,” Ayers continues, “you are counseled to play by asset growth rules, investing as much as you can in relatively high-risk growth instruments—principally stocks and mutual funds.
 But when retirement does arrive, the need changes from a ‘growth strategy’ to an ‘income strategy.’”
-You can click here to learn how you can use trading bots to create passive income.
+Indeed, the financial management rules for the retired period, which Ayers calls the “Distribution Phase,” are different.

 A simple equation applies to retirement finances, Ayers explains: “The retirement equation is how much monthly income you’ll need to exist and enjoy life in your retired circumstances minus what will come in from Social Security, pensions and other guaranteed* sources.”
 That difference—what Ayers calls “the gap”—is what you’ll need to take from your “wealth mountain” every month.